 Mix Dry Ingredients: In a medium bowl, whisk together the flour, baking powder, baking soda, cinnamon, and salt.
 Set aside.

-Mix Wet Ingredients: In a large bowl, whisk the granulated sugar, melted and cooled butter, eggs, and vanilla extract until smooth and well combined.
-Stir the shredded zucchini or yellow squash (240 grams) into the wet mixture until evenly distributed.
+Mix Wet Ingredients: In a large bowl, mix the granulated sugar, melted and cooled butter, eggs, and vanilla extract until smooth and well combined.
+Stir the shredded zucchini or yellow squash (squeeze the excess liquid out if using yellow squash) into the wet mixture until evenly distributed.

 Combine Wet and Dry Ingredients: Gradually add the dry ingredients to the wet mixture, stirring just until no flour streaks remain.